Our Monitor Motion Tests

 Benefits Versus Other Testing Methods

-There are many ways to look at motion handling and test for it.
+There are many ways to test for motion handling.
 While there's no perfect solution, this current testing with CAD is more representative of what we're seeing with fast-moving objects.
-CAD also better encompasses both response time and overshoot, so you aren't too focused on either measurement, and now there's one single value that aims to better understand motion.
+CAD also better encompasses both response time and overshoot, so you aren't too focused on either measurement.
+Now there's one single value that aims to better understand motion, as opposed to in the past when we measured and evaluated response time and overshoot separately.
+By gamma-correcting our response time tool, this also allows for more precise measurements and better represents any change in brightness that our eyes are seeing.

 Even the pursuit pattern is an improvement of what we used to have: a red RTINGS.com logo on a cyan background.
 By introducing more colors, any faults in motion are easier to see, like overshoot with different colors.
 Even having the purple and red monitors at the bottom of the image makes it easier to see black smearing, particularly with monitors with a slow response time.

-Panel Types & Motion Handling
+Panel Types and Motion Handling

 Motion handling differs between the common panel types: OLED, IPS, VA, and TN.
 OLEDs are considered the best for motion as they have a near-instantaneous response time, resulting in sharp motion at high refresh rates.
 Between LED-backlit LCD panels, VA panels generally have the most black smearing due to slow response times, and both IPS and TN panels can have fast response times, but some also have overshoot.